jo-wood/lighthouse-readings/wk1.md

 - the response seems to be an object called `IncomingMessage`
   - researching this term in docs, this object is a stream
   - we can read/write data to network streams, however since this is an incoming (input) stream, we can only really read from this instance

+- in the case of the example - only one CHUNK OF LENGTH output line which means the `data` cb fn was only called once (bc it was a small amount of data for the server to send us back)

 ## Domain Name System